-- 1. There have been miracles.
+- 1. Jesus performed miracles.

-- 2. If there have been miracles, God exists.
+- 2. If Jesus performed miracles, then Jesus was God.

-- C. God exists.
+- C. Jesus was God.

 Obviously, the argument is valid, so the only question is whether the premises are true.
 Hume's argument focuses on the question of whether we have any good reason to believe premise (1).
 But let's focus first on premise (2).
 What, exactly, is a miracle?